cxdeng/React/README.md

   - Functional Component
   - Class Component
 * 05-Three Attributes of Component Instance
+  * state
-  - Standard Form of Coding
+    - Use of state
     - Simple Form of Coding
     - Summary of state
+  * props
+    - Use of props
+    - Restriction of props

 ## 01-Hello React